-B. Balzano, S. Sharifi, and C.Y Tang, 'Smart Activation System for the Hybrid Tendons Crack Closure Technology', Cardiff University School of Engineering Research Conference 2023, Cardiff, UK, 2023, pp. 39-43.
+B. Balzano, S. Sharifi, and C.Y.
+Tsang, 'Smart Activation System for the Hybrid Tendons Crack Closure Technology', Proceedings of the Cardiff University Engineering Research Conference 2023, Cardiff, UK, pp. 39-43.

 Concrete is the most used building material and its use is irreplaceable for countless large infrastructure developments [1].
 However concrete-based buildings and infrastructure are susceptible to cracking due to the limited tensile strength of the concrete itself [2], [3].